-What’s so funny about two American minorities that have slavery, the KKK, and chicken livers in common?
-That’s what you’ll find out in this extraordinary two-actor play on the history and absurdity of prejudice and racism and the power of diversity.
-The Black-Jew Dialogues combines fast-paced sketches, improvisations, multi-media, puppets and a game show to create a show that has gained praise across the U.S., Canada, and the U.K. at universities, high schools, synagogues, and theatres.
+This extraordinary two-actor play explores the absurdity of prejudice and racism and the power of diversity.
+The program combines fast-paced sketches, improvisations, multi-media, puppets, a game show, and a post show discussion.
+This mixture of media, theater, and dialogue creates a show that has gained praise from universities, high schools, synagogues, and theatres across the U.S., Canada, and the U.K.